 - Go Hiking!
 Check out our Blue Ridge family favorite hiking trails, and our favorite trails in the Great Smoky Mountains National Park.
 There are tons of other trails too.

 - Visit some Waterfalls - Waterfalls and fall colors make a great combination.
-Here's our list of our favorite NC Waterfalls.
+Here's our list of our favorite Waterfalls.

 - See the Elk - Be sure and visit Cataloochee Valley, which is not only beautiful in the Fall, but full of Elk as well.